lebu7/NumberGuessingGame/README.md

-# Number Guessing Game with Java 🎮
+# Number Guessing Game using Java 🎮
 The Number Guessing Game is a fun and interactive desktop application built using Java Swing.
 The game challenges players to guess a randomly generated number within a specified range (1 to 100) in a limited number of attempts (15 attempts per round).

 ## Table of Contents 🗂️